Skip to main content

 • The remaining CORE left on a validator of this address must >= 1

-The implementation/case elaborations are in _undelegateWithStrategy() method.
+The implementation and case elaborations are in the _undelegateWithStrategy() method.

-When calling the mint() method, the caller needs to pass in a validator address to stake the CORE tokens to - by doing so we hope to treat all validator candidates equally no matter whether they are already elected or queued.
+When calling the mint() method, the caller needs to pass in a validator address to stake the CORE tokens to - by doing so, we hope to treat all validator candidates equally, no matter whether they are already elected or queued.
 However, in order to improve user experiences, we may have the official frontend to randomly choosing a proper validator and make it unseen for users.